Strik88/Productivity-Manager/GITHUB_PAGES_SETUP.md

 1. Wait a few minutes for GitHub to deploy your site
 2. Visit the URL provided in the GitHub Pages section
-3. Your Voice Task Manager should now be accessible!
+3. Your Striks Whisperer instance should now be accessible!

 ## Important Notes